Body

 Application Follow-Up Email

-A follow-up email is sent one week after applying to inquire about the status of your application and to let the employer know that you are still interested in the job.
+A follow-up email should be sent one week after applying to inquire about the status of your application and to let the employer know that you are still interested in the job.

 Cover Letter Email